jonathan-odonnell/milestone-project-3/testing.md

     8. Verify that if the user clicks the up vote or down vote button on any review the relevant vote count is updated in the database and on the page and the button is disabled.
         - Outcome: Pass

+- Contact Us Page

+    1. Verify that the contact us page appears as expected and looks good at all screen widths.
+        - Outcome: Pass

+    2. Verify that the user's name and email address is automatically completed in the contact us form if the user is signed in.
+        - Outcome: Pass

+    3. Verify that if the user hasn't entered a value of the correct type in each field, when the send message button is clicked the form does not submit and the invalid input error message appears on the relevant field.
+        - Outcome: Pass

+    4. In the email address field, enter an email address that does not contain one character followed by an at sign, followed by two more characters and then a dot.
+Click on the send message button and verify that the form does not submit and shows the invalid input error message.
+        - Outcome: Pass

+    5. Enter a valid value in each field and click the send message button.
+Verify that the form submits, the data inputted is added to the database and the HTML is dynamically updated to show a message thanking the user for their message.
+        - Outcome: Pass